markcmurphy/devdocs-portal/02-headless-catalog.md

 </div>

-Introduction
+You can use BigCommerce's [Catalog API](https://developer.bigcommerce.com/api-reference/catalog/catalog-api) to request product data to display on your Product Details and Product Listing pages.

 ## Rendering Pages

-Using the [Catalog API](https://developer.bigcommerce.com/api-reference/catalog/catalog-api), you can return product data to your Product Details and Product Listing pages.

 To retrieve the complete list of products, send a `GET` request to `/v3/catalog/products`.
 You can pass optional query string parameters to influence the response.